mode/mode_results_python/README.md

 1. Make sure your report has run successfully at least once.
 2. In Mode, generate API token (under Settings -> Your Name -> API Tokens).
-3. Add the token and password values to the python.properties file.
+3. Add the token and password values to the mode.yml file.
 4. Modify lines 77 - 80 in demo.py to reflect the column names in your dataset.
 4. Run this script the first time using
     `python demo.py -org={{organization_username}} -reporttoken={{report_token}}`